 A travel cot and highchair are available and babies are welcome, but we ask them to bring their own bed linen!
 We regret that we cannot accommodate pets.
 Owl House is a non-smoking property.

-Cornwall is noted for its beautiful beaches and coves, and its woodlands and rivers - and has twelve areas of outstanding natural beauty.
-It is the ideal holiday location for outdoor pursuits from gentle walking to abseiling, boating and fishing.
+This part of Cornwall is noted for its beautiful beaches and coves, woodlands and rivers.
+It is the ideal place for outdoor pursuits, from walking to abseiling, kayaking, boating and fishing.
 There are also plenty of historical and archeological sites to explore: castles, churches, stately homes and of course the art galleries, museums and world famous Eden Project.
 And Cornwall is absolutely a destination for the keen gardener - lots of gardens, both grand and small to visit!
+Potager Garden, rescued from the brambles, is in Constantine - and the reknowned Helford gardens of Trebah and Glendurgan are in the next village.

 Owl House is situated in the narrowest part of Cornwall, with easy access to both south and north coasts and to the Helford River.
 It is an area reknowned for its watersports, birdwatching, coastal and country walking.
 And for manor houses and castles and gardens.